»

 Along with the above primary symptoms of autism, these children have also have cognitive delays, motor delays and sensory difficulties.

-Abnormalities of motor behaviour include hand flapping, waving in front of the eyes, tip toe walking and echopraxia.
+Abnormalities of motor behavior include hand flapping, waving in front of the eyes, tip toe walking and echopraxia.
 Echopraxia is the involuntary repetition or imitation of the observed movements of another individual.

-Abnormal reponses to sensory stimuli include hyperacusis, tactile defensiveness – extreme sensitivity to touch or insensitivity to pain – may not cry after a severe injury.
+Abnormal responses to sensory stimuli include hyperacusis and tactile defensiveness (extreme sensitivity to touch or insensitivity to pain).

 Fascination to certain sensory stimuli such as spinning objects is common in autistic children.
 Some enjoy vestibular sensations such as twirling without becoming dizzy.